- Address: 600 Cape May Street, Harrison

 - Capacity: 25,000

 - Tenants: Gotham (football), Red Bull New York (football)

 Extra stadium info – Red Bull Arena

 Gotham FC and Red Bull New York use the Red Bull Arena for home games.
 Gotham FC are National Women’s Soccer League members and RBNY are Major League Soccer members.
 Gotham FC was founded in 2006 and Red Bull New York was founded in 1994.
 Both clubs were founded under a different name.
 Red Bull New York, also known as the Red Bulls, and arch-rivals New York City Football Club are among the first football clubs from the Americas with a value of at least $100 million.
 In 2008, the Columbus Crew won the MLS Cup after defeating Red Bull New York.
 Both clubs were making their first appearance at the MLS Cup.

-The world famous French FIFA World Cup winner Thierry Henry, who also played professional football for AS Monaco, Juventus, Arsenal and FC Barcelona, joined Red Bull New York in 2010.
+The world famous French FIFA World Cup winner Thierry Daniel Henry, who also played professional football for AS Monaco, Juventus, Arsenal and FC Barcelona, joined Red Bull New York in 2010.
 He became one of the first athletes with 1 million followers on his main social media page.
 Henry was part of the national football team of the French Republic during the 1998 FIFA World Cup.
 The French Republic won their first-ever FIFA World Cup title in 1998 after beating Brazil.
-Thierry Henry played his first-ever UEFA Champions League final with Arsenal in 2006 and his only FIFA Club World Cup final with FC Barcelona in 2009.
+Thierry Henry played his first-ever UEFA Champions League final with Arsenal from the United Kingdom in 2006 and his only FIFA Club World Cup final with FC Barcelona from Spain in 2009.